You are currently viewing Crate Train Your Dog for Travel: Easy Steps

 Start with short trips and then move to longer ones slowly.
 This lets your dog get used to the car without stress.

 Give them treats or playtime after arriving at your destination.
 This makes them look forward to car rides.
-About 70% of dogs learn to like the crate in just one day with the right approach19.
+About 70% of dogs learn to like the crate in just one day with the right approach.

 The best crate is durable, airline-approved, and the right size for your dog.
 It should allow your dog to stand, turn, and lie down comfortably.